rawbsrn/boardgames-for-beginners/planning-log.md

 -6:15pm building out playtime filter field
--9:15pm still trying to filter the categories field -10:00 got categories working, will fully implement tomorrow
+-9:15pm still trying to filter the categories field -10:00pm got categories working, will fully implement tomorrow

 ## Friday 9/30

--3:30 Changing around some mechanics and categories so that filtering works better -5:30 Updated categories for all games to match State Planning document
+-3:30pm Changing around some mechanics and categories so that filtering works better -5:30pm Updated categories for all games to match State Planning document -6:00pm mechanics added